devExcale/acsai-obsidian/AI and ML/Unit 1/Propositional Logic/Propositional Logic.md

 Legal sentences are discerned in **atomic sentences** and **complex sentences**:

-- *atomic sentences* are sentences which are composed of a single *proposition symbol*, a proposition symbol indicates a single proposition that could be either *true* or *false*;
+- *atomic sentences* are sentences which are composed of a single *proposition symbol*, a proposition symbol indicates a single proposition (a fact about the world) that can assume a *truth value* (whose domain is defined by semantics);
 - *complex sentences* are sentences which are composed of atomic sentences and *operators*, operators define the relations between the atomic sentences.

 > [!note] Operators